sshockwave/DevOps/README.md

-sh miniconda.sh -b -p "${PREFIX}" # Install in silent mode source ${PREFIX}/bin/activate # Activate conda in the current shell conda init # Modify the bash init scripts to activate conda on startup
+sh miniconda.sh -b -p "${PREFIX}" # Install in silent mode source ${PREFIX}/bin/activate # Activate conda in the current shell conda init # Modify the bash init scripts to activate conda on startup conda config --set auto_stack 1 # Stack base so that the common utilities are available
 ```

 Useful mirrors: